missionpinball/godot-bcp-server/README.md

 ### Option 3: Extend a Custom Log

-If you prefer to customize your logger, you can implement your own script with `extends Logger`.
+If you prefer to customize your logger, you can implement your own script with `extends LoggerBase`.
 Any of the above methods can be overridden, and you can also change the output of the log messages by overriding the log output method.

 ```